HKUSTGZ-MICS-LYU/MiCo-python/readme.md

 # MiCo: End-to-End Mixed Precision Neural Network Co-Exploration Framework for Edge AI

 This is the Python codebase for MiCo Framework.

-(W.I.P.)
+MiCo is an end-to-end framework that helps you train/explore/deploy mixed precision quantized models.

 ## Pre-requisite